Oncocytic Carcinoma of the Breast

 Cytologically, oncocytic breast carcinoma is characterized by sharp cell borders, and with large, round or vesicular nuclei with prominent nucleoli.
 Typically, cells have abundant granular cytoplasm.
 Indistinguishable from apocrine carcinoma on H&E stain. with oncocytic breast cancers, mitochondria quite often occupy at least 60% of the cytoplasm, diffusely distributed, which will be evident from the staining process.

-The prognosis for oncocytic breast cancer is highly positive
+The prognosis for oncocytic carcinoma of the breast is highly positive

 Oncocytic breast carcinomas tend to have a very favourable outlook.
 They need to be treated, but are usually treated successfully.
 Mastectomy is usually undertaken, and chemical and radiation therapy are often not required.
 They are so uncommon, however, that generalizations are difficult.